MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/set-up-oidc-auth-in-sharepoint-server-with-adfs.md

 1. A SharePoint Server farm.
 2. AD FS in Windows Server 2016 or later, already created, with the public key of the AD FS signing certificate exported in a `.cer` file.

-This article uses the following values for AD FS OIDC setup:
+This article uses the following example values for AD FS OIDC setup:

 | Value | Link |
 |---------|---------|